Reducers

 }Each branch writes only its own contribution.
 The reducer combines them.
 The branches do not need to know what the other branches produced.

-The same rule applies to sum* (return the increment, not the running total) and set* (return the elements you want added, not the existing set).
+The same rule applies to ReducerAdd (return the increment, not the running total), ReducerUnion (return the elements you want added, not the existing set), and ReducerConcat (return your branch’s fragment, not the joined string).

-// Fan-in produces: setTags = ["red", "blue", "green"]The de-duplication is by value comparison.
+// Fan-in produces: tags = ["red", "blue", "green"]The de-duplication is by JSON value.
 For arrays of primitives (strings, numbers, booleans) this is exact-match dedup.
-For arrays of objects, two objects are equal only if every field is equal.
+For arrays of objects, two objects are equal only if their serialized JSON is equal — so dedup is sensitive to field ordering and number formatting.
+Values produced through Go’s encoding/json are deterministic; hand-built json.RawMessage is the danger zone.
+ReducerUnion rejects object values.

 Edge Cases